 Corequisite: PHTG.326.

-A digital photography processes course that advances the student's development of a professional digital photographic workflow with specific emphasis on each student's specialization studies and introduces the student to fundamentals of print and electronic publishing process and design, including digital processing productivity - tools, batch processing, working efficiently, profiling digital print media for archival quality printing, digital file archiving and management, illustrative digital photographic compositing, desktop publishing - introduction to Adobe InDesign Electronic publishing - introduction to Adobe Acrobat, custom in-house digital printing solutions for the professional photographer.
+A digital photography processes course that advances the student's development of a professional digital photographic workflow with specific emphasis on each student's specialization studies and introduces the student to fundamentals of print and electronic publishing process and design, including digital processing productivity - tools, batch processing, working efficiently, profiling digital print media for archival quality printing, digital file archiving and management, illustrative digital photographic compositing desktop publishing - introduction to Adobe IpDecign Electronic publishing - introduction to compositing, desktop publishing - introduction to Adobe InDesign Electronic publishing - introduction to Adobe Acrobat, custom in-house digital printing solutions for the professional photographer.

-PHTG.330 - Introduction to Web Design
+PHTG.330 - Introduction to Web Design 3 Credits

 Prerequisite: PHTG.230, 231, and 232, or consent of the Chair in consultation with the instructor.
 This course introduces photographers to design concepts and methods in web design and interactive media environments, with an emphasis on the integration of photography and design.
 Note: Registration priority to will be given to Photography Majors.
 Students who have successfully completed VSCM.318 may not receive credit for this course.